Home Donate New Search Gallery How-To Books Links Workshops About Contact

 1973-1978, 39 x 0.75mm filters, 246g.
 11 540; includes 12 517 hood and 14 543 pouch.

 This compact 90mm lens came out for use with the LEICA CL.
-It works fine on other Leicas, especially the M7 and M9 with which I've used it.
+It works fine on other LEICAs, especially the M7 and M9 with which I've used it.
 Focus is just fine.

 Watch the filter thread: it's not a standard 39x 0.5mm thread.
 Leica intends for this to be used with nonexistent series 5.5 filters held in place by the dedicated threaded hood.
 The lens' threads are the same diameter, but too coarse to receive standard filters.